united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/reference/microservices/cache.md

     The technical documentation of the redis microservice, which is used as a cache for the other microservices.
 weight: 0
-aliases:
-  - /docs/architecture/microservices/core/cache/
 ---

 <!-- overview -->

-The cache in the United Manufacturing Hub is [Redis](https://redis.io/), a key-value store that is used as a cache for the other microservices.

-## {{% heading "howitworks" %}}

-Recently used data is stored in the cache to reduce the load on the database.
-All the microservices that need to access the database will first check if the data is available in the cache.
-If it is, it will be used, otherwise the microservice will query the database and store the result in the cache.

-By default, Redis is configured to run in standalone mode, which means that it will only have one master node.

 <!-- body -->